jackiekim2324/football_hackathon2024/README.md

 `goalkeeper_stat.py`
 - This script requires the usage of `player-combined-data.csv`.
 - You will use `nu_goalkeeper_stat` to output the desired goalkeeper's bar chart stats.
-- This will output bar charts of the NU goalkeeper stats.
+- This will output bar charts of the Northwestern Wildcat Goalkeeper's stats.